Some of the major challenges that Water utility companies face include:

-The flow meter data gets transmitted to the blockchain through an IoT Gateway device, which in turn, is transmitted to the Blockchain Provenance backbone.
+The flow meter data gets transmitted to the blockchain through an Edge Gateway device, which in turn, is transmitted to the Blockchain Provenance backbone.
 The Regulator and Industry operator are the peers registered on the blockchain network.
 Any deviation in the flow meter reading (values greater than 0), indicate the discharge of water from outlet to water bodies, in violation of environmental regulations.
-Also, the blockchain helps in providing security for the IoT Gateway devices, through the prevention of installation of malicious software on the gateway devices.
+Also, the blockchain helps in providing security for the Edge Gateway devices, through the prevention of installation of malicious software on the gateway devices.

 The data would then be maintained in an Enterprise Data lake.
 Once real-time data is available, cleansed and aggregated, Artificial Intelligence techniques and feedback optimized models are executed:

 - Exploratory Statistical Data Analysis to identify median trends of water consumption at the consumer / county (or) industry/ industry segment level and provide dashboards to indicate water-consumption against average.